osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

   - A button in an Android application will have the same contract than a button in a iPhone application.
 Internally they render in different ways.
   - A door in a mansion have the same contract than a door in an apartment.
 Internally they could open in different ways.

 - **There are more than one type of family of objects, also called variants or themes**.
-Or at least, there is the possibility of including more families with time.
+Or at least, there is the possibility of including more families in the feature.

-### When to use this pattern?

-- Use Abstract Factory when your code needs to work with several families of related objects.

-- Use Abstract Factory to add more families of related objects without modifying your code.

-- Use Abstract Factory to be able to decide in runtime which family of related objects will be used.

-_Note: Your client code should not know how to create objects, it should know how to use them._

 ### Application requirements